Cyber Risk Analysis: everything you need to know

 • a poorly updated IT security policy.

 Cyber risks are no longer just a matter of securing information systems.
-The digitalisation of work processes now entails global, cross-department responsibility for IT risk management.
+The digitalization of work processes now entails global, cross-department responsibility for IT risk management.
 Companies now need to foster a holistic culture of IT risk, as it impacts all of an organization’s activities.

 Analyzing risks and determining the structure's risk appetite therefore now involves many stakeholders: